Genomic Medicine 2020 Nordic

-There was a clinical NGS Data Analysis Workshop on 12th November led by our hospital partners that include the bioinformatics team at Odense University Hospital.
-The workshop was aimed at the analysis of the data as well as the clinical interpretation of variants.
+There will be a clinical NGS Data Analysis Workshop on 3rd November at the SDU.
+This will be led by the bioinformatics team at Odense University Hospital.
+The workshop is aimed at analysis of the data as well as the clinical interpretation of the variants.

-NETWORKING: in addition to the rich scientific program, Genomic Medicine 2019 Nordic allowed delegates to interact with each other during specific networking events.
-In addition to the excellent science showcased at our events the networking events acted as a signature to our events because delegates got the opportunity to meet other scientists and attendees to the conference.
-We hope delegates got the chance to leave the meeting with new contacts and friendships.
+NETWORKING: in addition to the scientific program, Genomic Medicine 2020 Nordic will allow delegates to interact with each other during specific networking events so delegates will have the opportunity to meet other scientists and attendees to the conference.
+We hope delegates will get the chance to leave the meeting with new contacts, collaborations and friendships.

-- Networking dinner at BOB Bistro in the city centre on the evening of 13th November
+- Networking dinner at a restaurant in Odense city centre (TBC)

 - NGS users, group leaders, opinion leaders, researchers and students